 You should see a long list of TRUE/FALSE values corresponding to

-whether each element is (TRUE) or is not (FALSE) “COHO”.
-We can then use
+whether each element is (TRUE) or is not (FALSE) “S. Occidentalis”.
+We

 :

-But there are also much faster ways to do this.
+But there are also faster ways to do this.
 The function

 gsub()

-the most essential skills in R is learning how to use new functions.
-If
+essential skills in R is learning how to use new functions.
+If you

 before a function to get the built-in help documentation.
 Try it